Hobospider132/MahiruMate/README.md

 However, there will be ***NO*** animations for that version, it will ***PURELY*** be the same image seen in these beta releases

+# I hate feature creep, will this succumb to feature creep?
+Oh please tell me there won't be any feature creep

+Relax, if I stay locked in (unlikely) and if I stick to the set plan (maybe likely) the project will never succumb to feature creep.
+I have already ensured that technical debt will not accumulate and previously refactored the code for readability and ease of modificaton.
+Feature creep will (most likely) not be an issue

 # Demo:

 Main features showcase: <video src="https://github.com/user-attachments/assets/a8f586fb-70a9-4562-9656-c658dd4d5ed3"></video>